If your General Motors SUV or truck is losing coolant, with no visible signs of a leak, the source may shock you

 GMC Envoy, Jimmy, Sierra, Yukon Models

-One of the easiest ways to identify the problem is with fluorescent dye, added to the coolant.
-Another is to remove the valve covers and check for coolant contamination.
+We have found, an easy way to identify the problem is with fluorescent dye, added to the coolant.
+Another method, is to remove the valve covers and check for coolant contamination.
 Steam in the valve cover area will make this quite apparent.
-There will usually NOT be clouding of the remainder of the engine oil. (please click images for closer view)
+Usually there is NO clouding of the engine oil but the interior of the valve cover may appear milky.

-The affected heads have a casting mark, just above the intake port.
+The affected heads may be identified by a casting mark, just above the intake port.
 Cylinder heads with this mark are the ones that may be prone to cracking.
-The cracks form in the five head bolt/oil drain areas, under the valve cover.
+The cracks usually will be found in one or more of the five head bolt/oil drain areas, under the valve cover.

 The crack develops due to a poor casting and allows coolant to seep into the engine oil

-If you own a General Motors 4.8L or 5.3L Vortec engine and are losing coolant, don’t take a chance.
-AGCO can quickly diagnose and document the problem for you and repair any problem as well.
+Don’t take a chance, if your General Motors 4.8L or 5.3L Vortec engine is losing coolant.
+AGCO can quickly diagnose and repair any problem you may have.
 AGCO, it’s the place to go!